OpenRailAssociation/technical-committee/project_proposals/liblrs.md

 ## What is the tech stack of the project?
 Name the major programming languages and frameworks which are used.

-The core is developped in rust.
+The core is developed in rust.

 Bindings are generated for python and javascript.
 Bindings for other languages will be added if asked.